node-hid/node-hid/README.md

 npm install node-hid
 ```

-If you install globally, you get the program `hid-showdevices`.
+If you install globally, the test program `src/show-devices.js` is installed as `hid-showdevices`.
 On Linux you can use it to try the difference between `hidraw` and `libusb` driverTypes:
 ```
 $ npm install -g node-hid
 $ hid-showdevices libusb